neo4jrb/github-neo4j-community/README.md

 Because it uses the `neo4apis-github` gem, associated users are imported for repositories, issues, and comments.
 Also, a second pass is made to make a query for every user to get all data for each user.

-`ActiveSupport::Cache::FileStoref` is used to store a cache of all requests in a directory so that if the script fails it can pick up where it left off.
+`ActiveSupport::Cache::FileStore` is used to store a cache of all requests in a directory so that if the script fails it can pick up where it left off.

 ## How to run